 We put a good shift in this morning stopping at El Ganso for lunch.
 I was really delighted to see Gus walk into the same place shortly afterwards and he joined us for lunch ( see photo holding stick ).He’d needed two days rest to recover from the stomach bug but he is now fit and putting good milages in each day.

 My stay in Hospital de Orbigo provided me with some interesting experiences.
 There were eight Pilgrims staying there last night , including two Italian guys who were both suffering tendonitis and had holed up there for 4 days in attempts to get better ( at least that’s what they said anyway ).
 There was also a young Aussie girl who had stayed an extra day as she had bites that she was convinced were caused by bed bugs so had hot washed all her kit.
-Later on two Pilgrims arrived carrying guitars , one Italian ( Neno ) and the other Portuguese ( Hugo ).
+Later on two Pilgrims arrived carrying guitars , Neno and Hugo , the former Italian and the latter Portuguese.

 An uneventful day spent walking on probably the least appealing part of The Camino so far.
 It was mostly long , flat stretches of roadside ” senda “.
 We’re now on the last part of The Meseta and after Astorga ( our next stop ) we start climbing the next range of mountains , the Montes de Leon.